Department of Finance and Economics

 FIN 4380P.
 Foundations of Financial Technology.

-This course is designed for students interested in exploring how emerging technologies are transforming the financial services industry, leading to significant changes in business models, products, applications, and customer interfaces.
-The class will delve into major technological trends shaping the current financial sector, including AI, deep learning, blockchain, cybersecurity, and open APIs.
-Additionally, we will examine the key elements of Fintech ecosystem, including regulatory environment, entrepreneurships, and business models.
-The course will analyze the competitive and strategic environment involving FinTech startups, established financial institutions, and emerging challenges.
+This course examines how emerging technologies are transforming the financial services industry, including changes in business models, products, and customer interfaces.
+Topics include artificial intelligence, machine learning, blockchain, cybersecurity, and open application programming interfaces (APIs).
+The course also explores the FinTech ecosystem, including regulatory environments, entrepreneurship, and business models.
+Analysis focuses on strategic interactions among FinTech startups, established financial institutions, and evolving industry challenges.
+Emphasis is placed on understanding technological innovation within financial markets and its implications for industry structure and operations.
 Prerequisite: FIN 3313 with a grade of “D” or better and a minimum 2.0 Overall GPA.

 3 Credit Hours.
 3 Lecture Contact Hours.
 0 Lab Contact Hours.Course Attribute(s): Exclude from 3-peat Processing|Topics